linkedin/cruise-control/README.md

     ```
 3. visit http://localhost:9090/kafkacruisecontrol/state or http://localhost:\[port\]/kafkacruisecontrol/state if
 you specified the port when starting cruise control.

+**Note**:
+* Cruise Control will need some time to read the raw Kafka metrics from the cluster.
+* The metrics of a newly up broker may take a few minutes to get stable.
+Cruise Control will drop the inconsistent
+metrics (e.g when topic bytes-in is higher than broker bytes-in), so the first a
+few snapshot windows may not have enough valid partitions.

 ### REST API ###
 Cruise Control has provided a [REST API](https://github.com/linkedin/cruise-control/wiki/REST-APIs) for users